le0cadio/gleocadi0/README.md

 - My name is Leo, I was born in Brazil, and currently I live in São Paulo.
 I study computer science bachelor and sometimes I make cool things with it

-- 🔭 Game Developer / Backend software engineer
+- 🔭 Game Developer /  Software Engineer
 - 🌱 Studyng Kotlin and C#